rsdoiel/paperlaptop/README.md

 ## Materials

-+ cardboard
++ Raspberry Pi 2 Model B for SOC
++ 10.1 LCD panel and video adapter boards for display
++ Cardboard or fiber board for side, top and bottom panels
++ 3D printed ABS plastic corner joints

 ## Software

- + [OpenScad](http://www.openscad.org/) - because it is free and it made general sense to my tired brain
+ + [OpenSCAD](http://www.openscad.org/) - because it is free and it made general sense to my tired brain